hahnp13/Workshops/README.md

 The code can be found in the 'Code for workshops' folder.
 In here, you will find one folder with the R code and one for the SAS code.

+[**Recording** of the workshop can be found here](https://drive.google.com/file/d/1hhuFvDL6fAwjkN3sdm3nv_F-Pg3CCreG/view?usp=sharing) Note that only the first part recorded with screenshare.

 ## Steps for preparing to run the SAS code

 1)  Copy the 4 codes entitled “00_BasicHouseKepeing” “01_Cleaning” “02_Glimmix” “mult_letter” into your own folder